2000–01 Portland Trail Blazers season

+During the NBA All-Star weekend at the MCI Center in Washington, D.C., Wallace was selected for the 2001 NBA All-Star Game, as a member of the Western Conference All-Star team.
+Smith also finished tied in sixth place in Sixth Man of the Year voting, while Wells finished tied in ninth place in Most Improved Player voting.

-The Blazers faced the defending NBA champion Los Angeles Lakers in the Western Conference First Round, the same team they had pushed to the brink the year before in the Western Conference Finals.
-However, without Wells, who went down with a knee injury during the final month of the regular season, they were unable to do nearly as well this time, as the Lakers swept them in three straight games on the way to their second straight NBA championship, where they defeated the Philadelphia 76ers in five games.
+In the 2001 NBA playoffs, the Trail Blazers faced off against the defending NBA champion Los Angeles Lakers in the Western Conference First Round, the same team they had pushed to the brink the year before in the Western Conference Finals.
+However, without Wells, who was out due to a season-ending knee injury sustained during the final month of the regular season, they were unable to do nearly as well this time, as the Lakers swept them in three straight games on the way to their second consecutive NBA championship, where they defeated the Philadelphia 76ers in five games in the 2001 NBA Finals.

-Following the season, head coach Mike Dunleavy was fired after four seasons, and was replaced by former 76ers player Maurice Cheeks.
-Meanwhile, Smith was traded to the San Antonio Spurs, while Strickland signed as a free agent with the Miami Heat, Greg Anthony was traded to the Chicago Bulls, Stacey Augmon signed with the Charlotte Hornets, and Sabonis and Detlef Schrempf both retired.
-However, Sabonis would return for the 2002–03 season.
+Following the season, head coach Mike Dunleavy was fired after four seasons with the Trail Blazers, and was replaced by former 76ers All-Star guard Maurice Cheeks.
+Meanwhile, Smith was traded to the San Antonio Spurs, while Strickland signed as a free agent with the Miami Heat, Greg Anthony was traded to the Chicago Bulls, Stacey Augmon signed with the Charlotte Hornets, and Sabonis and Detlef Schrempf both retired; however, Sabonis would return for the 2002–03 season.